SolaceDev/solace-kubernetes-quickstart/README.md

 XXX-XXX-solace-0>
 ```

-If you are using an HA cluster, it is better to access the CLI through the Kubernets pod and not directly via SSH.
+If you are using an HA deployment, it is better to access the CLI through the Kubernets pod and not directly via SSH.

 Note: SSH access to the pod has been configured at port 2222.
 For external access SSH has been configured to to be exposed at port 22 by the load balancer.